microsoft/cobalt/devops/providers/azure-devops/templates/function_app_maven/README.md

 ## What is the Maven Azure Function Pipeline?

 In order to simplify **CI/CD** configurations for a **Containerized Java Function App**, a **CI/CD** workflow is being orchestrated by a single `yaml` file.
 This workflow is the **Maven Azure Function Pipeline**.
-To kick off this workflow, the Containerized Java Function App is responsible for passing it's pipeline variable groups and declared environments to the pipeline.
+To kick off this workflow, the Containerized Java Function App passes it's pipeline variable groups, important file paths and declared environments to the pipeline.
 The pipeline then takes advantage of maven `yaml` and docker `yaml` tasks to test the application, build an application container image and push the image to the targeted Azure Function.
+In this implementation, the Maven Azure Function Pipeline is hosted in the Cobalt repo but the client application that kicks off the workflow should live in it's own repository.

 - ### Maven Azure Function Pipeline